jecki/gwtphotoalbum/GWTPhotoAlbum/README.txt

 -----------------------

 If you want to use GWTPhotoAlbum in your own AJAX projects, you can browse the source code in the "src/de.eckhartarnold.client" directory.
-Also, you may want to have a look at the javadoc Documentation in the "doc" directory.
+Please read "INSTALL.txt" for for information on how to compile and use GWTPhotoAlbum.
-I am planning to write some more comprehensive documentation, describing the overall structure and design, besides the javadoc documentation, soon.
+Further documentation can be found in the documentation directory.
+The javadocs of the AJAX part of GWTPhotoAlbum can be found in the sub-directory "documentation/javadocs".

 How to join in: